chulminy/CIVE497-CIVE700/README.md

 Last updated: 2018-11-15

 ## Announcement
 :loudspeaker: **2018-11-16: If undergraduate students want to register the course, the instructor should confirm it first.
-Please send me an email to the instructor (cmyeum@uwaterloo.ca).**
+Please send an email to the instructor (cmyeum@uwaterloo.ca).**
 2018-10-25: A course syllabus is uploaded at the course website.

 ## Table of Contents